-Did Anyone Ever Teach You Agency?
+Did Anyone Ever Teach You A.G.E.N.C.Y.?

 “When influencing others, example is not the main thing, it’s the only thing.” – Albert Schweitzer

-One of my favorite questions on the AGEncy quiz is, “Did anyone ever teach you AGEncy?
-If so, how did they encourage and support you in being a change AGEnt?”
+One of my favorite questions on the agency quiz is, “Did anyone ever teach you agency?
+If so, how did they encourage and support you in being a change agent?”

 I’ve heard fascinating stories from people about how their parents fostered a “You can do it” attitude, a trust in their ability to handle whatever comes up.